 This task code shall be used for the purchase and installation of oxygen filter socks on a per foot basis.
 Labor for the installation of the socks is to be coded to task code 6.8.4.

-Task Code 6.9.1 - Purchase of Oxygen Release Powder

-This task code shall be used for the purchase of Oxygen Release Powder/Compound on a per pound basis.
-Labor for the installation of the powder is to be coded to task code 6.11.

-Task Codes 6.10 - Purchase/Rental/Lease of Oxygen/Nitrogen Cylinder

-This task code shall be used for the purchase/rental of the cylinder.
-A lease/purchase/rental analysis must be completed per task code 16.1.

-Task Code 6.10.1 – Oxygen/Nitrogen

-This task code should be used for the purchase of gases associated with task code 6.10.

-Task Code 6.11 - Oxidant Injection
+Task Code 6.11 - Chemical Injection

-This task code shall be used when performing oxidant injection activities.
+This task code shall be used when performing chemical injection activities.
 Oxidants and associated amendments are to be reimbursed under task code 6.11.3.
+Pre-event coordination activities are to be reimbursed under task code 4.1.
+Carbon injections are to be claimed under task code 6.7.

 Items covered under this task code include:

-Labor to coordinate, conduct, and oversee oxidant application event;
+Labor to , conduct, and oversee chemical application event;

-Labor to gauge and sample oxidant injection wells and wells used to determine extent of injection;
+Labor to gauge and sample chemical injection wells and wells used to determine extent of injection;

 Field preparation and breakdown;